intel/ai-reference-models/docs/general/FLEX_DEVCATALOG.md

 ## Optimized Workloads

 The table below provides links to run each workload in a docker container.
-The containers are optimized for Linux*.
+The containers were validated on a host running Linux*.

 | Model                            | Framework                  | Mode and Documentation     |